Nutrition for Schools

 Food Literacy and Cooking Programs

-You’re the Chef is a food literacy cooking program with a focus on fruits and vegetables.
-Students in Grades 5, 6, 7, and 8 learn basic cooking and safe food handling skills, as well as how to make healthy eating choices.
 Running YTC at your school and encouraging students to practice cooking skills is a great way to help young people build their self-esteem, confidence, and sense of achievement, while developing valuable life skills.
 These are all assets which will contribute to positive mental health and well-being.
+To run the You’re the Chef program at your school, you will need to:

 - Food safety